spacer spacer spacer spacer

 Simon's knowledge and experience gained over the years have been invaluable in the development of many aspects of LPS's manual handling training.
 His skills have been regularly updated at courses and conferences, and through his participation with the National Back Exchange.

-LPS Training & Consultancy Julia Love Julia first became interested in manual handling when she trained as an orthopaedic nurse in Oxford before qualifying as a Registered General Nurse at Guy’s Hospital in 1985.
+Julia first became interested in manual handling when she trained as an orthopaedic nurse in Oxford before qualifying as a Registered General Nurse at Guy's Hospital in 1985.
 Continuing her nursing career at Guy's Hospital, she became the manual handling trainer for students, care assistants and qualified staff in her department.

-She then increased her nursing experience working in acute trauma, general medicine and with the elderly, whilst continuing to update her moving and handling skills courses at the Disabled Living Foundation in London and facilitators courses in Leeds.
+She increased her nursing experience working in acute trauma, general medicine and with the elderly, whilst continuing to update her moving and handling skills courses at the Disabled Living Foundation in London and facilitators courses in Leeds.

 Julia then began to develop the moving and handling training and consultation business in Leeds with her physio husband.
-Julia’s practical skill and experience and Simon’s physiotherapy experience stood them in good stead to create complete courses in back care and manual handling.
-She has co-edited the 6th Edition of the Handling of People series and was the author of the chapter on Core Hoisting Skills.
+Julia's practical skill and experience and Simon's physiotherapy experience stood them in good stead to create complete courses in back care and manual handling.
+Julia is an Advanced Member of NBE.

 Julia then gained the Adult Teaching Award NVQ Level 3 and became an active member of her local group of the National Back Exchange, serving as a committee member for a number of years, culminating in 4 years as Chair of Yorkshire group.
 She became of member of NBE’s Equipment Review Panel and was the Equipment Review Editor for The Column for a number of years.

-Julia co-delivers the 6-Day Facilitators course which has been awarded ‘Approval as a Professional Event’ by the RCN.
-The course has been adapted for a number of institutions and organisations including Sheffield and Huddersfield university healthcare lecturers and Bradford Special schools.
-She is currently the manual handling trainer for a number of private hospitals across the North, and co-wrote and delivers the training programme for Care staff in Kirklees Social Services.
-Manual Handling advice and training has been given to a number of care homes for the elderly, homes for children and adults with special needs, hospices, schools and nurseries, as well as staff within PCTs, local councils and mental health trusts across the North of England.
-Julia is currently the consultant for a Care management company and undertakes individual risk assessments and bespoke training for clients with complex handling issues.
+Julia co-delivers the 6-Day Facilitators course which was awarded 'Approval as a Professional Event' by the RCN.
+The course has been adapted for a number of institutions and organisations including for Sheffield and Huddersfield university healthcare lecturers and Bradford Special schools.
+She is currently the manual handling trainer for a number of private hospitals across the North.

-LPS Training & Consultancy CatherineCatherine is the person dealing with most of the phone enquiries.
+Catherine is the person you are likely to deal with on the phone and via email.
 She keeps everything in the office running smoothly so that Julia and Simon can focus on the training.

 She has been working for LPS since 2001 and, as the business has expanded, so have her responsibilities and importance within the team.